 Title III is designed to improve and enhance the education of English learners (ELs) in becoming proficient in English, as well as meeting the Colorado Academic Content Standards.
 The program provides enhanced instructional opportunities for immigrant students.
 These funds are used to support the education of our EL students in all of our schools.

 Title IV is intended to improve students’ academic achievement by increasing the capacity to provide all students with access to a well-rounded education, improve school conditions for student learning, and improve the use of technology in order to improve the academic achievement and digital literacy of all students.

 Title VI works with local educational agencies, Native American tribes and organizations, postsecondary institutions, and other

 entities toward the goal of ensuring that programs that serve Native American children are of the highest quality and provide for not only the basic elementary and secondary educational needs, but also the unique educational and culturally related academic needs of these children.
-Durango School District 9-R employs two teachers who support our Native American student population across all of our schools in the district.
+Durango School District 9-R employs a Native American Coordinator to serve student population across all of our schools in the district.
 Visit our Native American Education page

 to learn more.

 The Homeless Education program is authorized under Title VII-B of the McKinney-Vento Homeless Assistance Act (42 USC 11431 et seq.).
 The McKinney-Vento Act was enacted to address the numerous barriers homeless children face in obtaining a free, appropriate public education.
 Families can learn more about this program on our Homelessness page.